hyperledger/indy-hipe/text/cross-domain-messaging/README.md

 The following summarizes the information needed by the Sender's agents:

-- The DID to use for the relationship, and it's related DIDDoc
+- The DID to use for the relationship, and its related DIDDoc
 - From the DIDDoc:
   - The Domain Endpoint's physical endpoint and public key
   - The Routing Agent's public key